Zhao-pc/Zhao-pc.github.io/_pages/Awards.md

 2020
 ---
-* National scholarship for postgraduate student, Ministry of Education (China)
+* National scholarship for postgraduate student, Ministry of Education of the People's Republic of China
 * First prize for "Tanghui Electronics" inspirational scholarship, CIS
 * Merit Student, Beihang University
 * Second prize for AVIC scholarship, Aviation Industry Corporation of China (AVIC)